FarronF/limerick-council-meetings/meetings/2016/09/20-Joint Policing Committee Meeting/Minutes of Meeting of Joint Policing Committee - 15th April 2016.md

 Queries were raised on the position regarding crimes relating to drugs and drug testing for drivers

+and these were responded to by the Chief Superintendent.
+---
-and these were responded to by the Chief Superintendent.--- Further queries were raised regarding the use of mobile phones while driving and the Chief
+Further queries were raised regarding the use of mobile phones while driving and the Chief

 Superintendent indicated that An Garda Siochana had a recent publicity campaign in relation to